Ebaka716/searchV3/memoryBank/progress.md

 - Updated Acceptable Strings modal to include all small template aliases for QA and discoverability.
 - Ensured all changes from dev are merged into main and memory bank is fully up to date.

+## [2024-06-XX] Speak with Rep Template, RMD Smart Suggest, and UI Consistency
+- Overhauled Customer Service Small Template (Speak with Rep) with new, user-focused support channel layout, map placeholder, and consistent button styling.
+- Expanded RMD queries/aliases and improved Smart Suggest matching logic for better user experience.
+- All secondary action buttons now use shadcn/ui outline variant for visual and UX consistency.
+- Merged main and dev branches, resolved conflicts, and pushed all updates to remote.

 ---

 > See also: [src/docs/SMART_SUGGEST_PANEL.md] for comprehensive technical and UX documentation of the Smart Suggest Panel feature.